plindstrom/pi-wx-station/README.md

 This repository contains the scripts used to gather weather data on a Raspberry Pi, store the data in a database, and display the weather data on a locally hosted web site.

 Everything is based on the original Raspberry Pi project [Build Your Own Weather Station](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station).
-The original project is also available on GitHub: https://github.com/raspberrypilearning/build-your-own-weather-station).
+The project is also available on GitHub: https://github.com/raspberrypilearning/build-your-own-weather-station.

 ## Supplies
 I purchased the following equipment for the weather station.
 This was purchased in 2020, so availability and prices have likely changed.